 The cost of the funeral and other expenses are paid from the estate proceeds and are the first creditor paid.

 The final last will and testament must be found along with all accompanying documents such as codicils (varying the will) in order to ascertain who has been nominated as executors and who the beneficiaries of the estate are.

 We explain about executors and their role in the probate process in an earlier article.

 Locating the deceased’s last will and testament can be difficult.
-Unless you have been told by the deceased before his or her death where it can be found (hopefully in a safe storage facility or you have been given a copy), you may need to carry out a search of his or her home, and possibly contact businesses that might store it on his or her behalf.
+Unless you have been told by the deceased before his or her death where it can be found (hopefully in a safe place or you have been given a copy), you may need to carry out a search of his or her home, and possibly contact businesses that might store it on his or her behalf.
 We give some examples of where to store a will safely.

 Common places to store a will include at the principal home of the deceased, with his bank or solicitor, with a will storage service, or at the Principal Registry.
 If at the latter, a receipt will have been issued, which can be sent to reclaim the will.

 Once the will has been found, executors must be certain that it is the last copy.
 An executor would usually check that no other copies are held at other likely places.

 The will should be checked for validity.
 It should be signed by the deceased, and there should be two witness signatures as well.
 Those witnesses should not be beneficiaries.
 If it is not valid, an earlier valid copy (if one existed and still exists) should be sought.

 If you were given a copy of the will by the deceased while he or she was still alive, but cannot find the original after death, probate can be granted on a copy until the original is found.
 The Registry will require proof that the copy is truly a copy of the latest will, and proof that it hadn’t been revoked (cancelled) before death.